IIIF/api/source/api/content-state/0.3/index.md

 _Outstanding Question:_ Should POST be in the body, or as www-form-encoded? ...citation search engine exchanging state to another page that then generates a view.

-__Question__
-In the following examples, a client could quite easily accept a full Manifest as a drop/paste/upload action.
-Not just a URL, or a JSON annotation _pointing_ at a Manifest, but the full thing.
-Should this API discuss that?
-In other words, can a full Manifest be a content state target, as well as the id-and-type-only version in 2.2.3?
-{: .warning}

 #### 3.1.3 Accepting the content state as a paste operation
 {: #initialization-mechanisms-paste}